 The primary focus of this new initiative is for Federal Agencies to publish all of their information as open data (using standardized, non-proprietary formats).
 The main objective of this short piece is to provide an overview of Emergency Data Exchange Language (EDXL) and explain its various benefits relating to the Open Government Data Act.
 If properly implemented this new initiative could promote greater transparency, improved efficiency of day-to-day operations, along with a more cohesive response mechanism pertaining to manmade (e.g., terrorist attacks, oil spills, etc.) or natural (e.g., hurricanes, fires, earthquakes, etc.) catastrophic events.
 Because of the sheer number and magnitude of recent catastrophic events, using standardized non-proprietary formats should be a priority and not an afterthought regarding the implementation of the Open Government Data Act.
 On that note, how will relevant open-standards such as EDXL be incorporated into to the mix?

-EDXL has been developed over the last sixteen-plus years since 2002 in the Organization for the Advancement of Structured Information Standards (OASIS).
-It is a suite of internationally available, open and non-proprietary free standards and specifications.
-These standards and specifications are designed to enable information exchange throughout the emergency incident lifecycle from preparedness and response to remediation, demobilization and after-action analysis for improving preparedness.
+EDXL has been developed over the last sixteen-plus years since 2002 in the Emergency Management Technical Committee (EMTC) of the international standards body OASIS (Organization for the Advancement of Structured Information Standards).
+It is a suite of free, internationally available, open and non-proprietary standards and specifications.
+These standards and specifications are designed to enable information exchange throughout all phases of the emergency lifecycle preparedness, response, recovery and mitigation.
 EDXL makes it possible to share information among emergency response and management service providers.

 OASIS is an international not-for-profit consortium that drives the development, conversion and adoption of open standards.
 OASIS work is organized into technical committees.
 The Emergency Management Technical Committee is (EMTC) is dedicated to the development and ongoing maintenance of the entire EDXL suite of standards and specifications.